 HP 9015 offers the same feature as the 9025 series, but the 9025 model has higher specifications.

 The 9015 model is a business tier and competitive printer for small to medium offices.
 It has a lot of power to integrate your work faster.

 It is an all-in-one printer that can solve your entire printing needs, scanning, copying, and faxing.

 The HP printer has a smaller footprint; thus, it will easily fit your desk.

 Besides that, the inner structure is designed with a faster processor that helps print 22 pages per minute for black and 18 pages per minute color documents.

 There is only one input tray that accepts 250-sheets.

-However, the tray accepts up to 30 envelopes at once, but you need to remove all other papers before making it ready to print your envelopes.
+However, the tray accepts up to 30 envelopes at once.
+Still, you need to remove all other papers before making them ready to print your envelopes.